solarwinds/appoptics-apm-node/guides/apm-release-process.md

-    publish from the root of the project using `npm publish --otp=xyzzyx`. (the one-time-password is required if using token-based 2fa which should be required for logging into an account that publishes). if it is not a production release be sure to add `--tag=rc` or `--tag=alpha` or similar.
+    publish from the root of the project using `npm publish --otp=xyzzyx`. (the one-time-password is required if using token-based 2fa which should be required for logging into an account that publishes). if it is not a production release be sure to add `--tag=rc` or `--tag=alpha` or similar. there are no hard and fast rules regarding `rc` or `alpha` but try to use `alpha` for a release that is for internal testing only and `rc` for a release that is intended for customer testing. if no `--tag` is specified the release will get the `latest` tag and will become the default for users executing the `npm install appoptics-apm` command.

 5. Follow-up
     * announce new version in #ao-releases in Slack.